acanalis/acanalis.github.io/content/en/post/hugo-what-is-what.md

 it's difficult to make sense of all the new vocabulary and concepts.
-The usual way to learn is to install Hugo, try out the [Quick start](https://gohugo.io/getting-started/quick-start/), and then navigate enough documentation pages until you eventually to see the wider picture. everything makes sense.
+The usual way to learn is to install Hugo, try out the [Quick start](https://gohugo.io/getting-started/quick-start/), and then navigate enough documentation pages until everything makes sense.

 The Hugo Docs, while very precise, don't provide a learning order.
 Tutorials usually are written to achieve a certain goal (_how to do X with Hugo_) but don't go into